trulyspinach/SMCAMDProcessor/README.md

 * Supports for reading of temperature, energy and frequency data on AMD 17h Processors.
 * Manual switching of processor speed.
 * PState editing.

-## Passive Power Management
-This options serves as a temporary solution to CPU power management due to no active solution are currently available.
-Comparing to a true active power managment implementation, this option works in a passive way which results in less sensitivity, accuracy and a slow down in performance.

-I have been exploring possibilities for implementing a real active power management solution for AMD 17h platform.
-From what it looks like currently it is definitly possible.
-I will keep updating here with my latest progress.

 <img src="imgs/ani.gif" width="100%">